DataDog/documentation/content/en/logs/guide/identify-and-exclude-noisy-logs.md

 ## 4. Generate metrics to monitor excluded logs

+{{< img src="logs/guide/generate-metric.png" alt="Log Patterns View" responsive="true" style="width:75%;">}}

-When a subset of logs is excluded from your index, those logs are still available to view in [Live Tail][4].
-Moreover, you can generate KPIs from those excluded logs over time at ingest level by creating a new [log-based metric][5].
-This metric can then be used for example to create an [anomaly detection][6] monitor to notify you of any unexpected changes.
+When a subset of logs is excluded from your index, those logs are still available to view in [Live Tail][6].
+Moreover, you can generate KPIs from those excluded logs over time at ingest level by creating a new [log-based metric][7].
+This metric can then be used for example to create an [anomaly detection][8] monitor to notify you of any unexpected changes.

 ### Add a new log-based metric

-To generate a new log-based metric based on your log pattern, go to the Logs Configuration page of your Datadog account and select the [Generate Metrics tab][7], then the **New Metric+** button.
+To generate a new log-based metric based on your log pattern, go to the Logs Configuration page of your Datadog account and select the [Generate Metrics tab][9], then the **New Metric+** button.

 1. Under Define Query, input the search query you got from the pattern in step 2.
 2. Select the field you would like to track: Select `*` to generate a count of all logs matching your query or enter a log attribute (e.g., `@network.bytes_written`) to aggregate a numeric value and create its corresponding count, min, max, sum, and avg aggregated metrics.
-3. Add dimensions to group by: Select log attributes or tag keys to apply to the generated log-based metric to transform them into [tags][8] following the `<KEY>:<VALUE>` format.
-Log-based metrics are considered [custom metrics][9].
+3. Add dimensions to group by: Select log attributes or tag keys to apply to the generated log-based metric to transform them into [tags][10] following the `<KEY>:<VALUE>` format.
+Log-based metrics are considered [custom metrics][11].
 Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avert impacting your billing.
-4. Name your metric: Log-based metric names must follow the [naming metric convention][10].
+4. Name your metric: Log-based metric names must follow the [naming metric convention][12].

 ### Create an anomaly detection monitor
-{{< img src="logs/guide/anomaly-detection-monitor.gif" alt="Anomaly Detection Monitor" responsive="true" style="width:75%;">}}

 Anomaly detection is an algorithmic feature that identifies when a metric is behaving differently than it has in the past.
 Creating an anomaly detection monitor for your excluded logs will alert you of any changes based on your set alert conditions.

+{{< img src="logs/guide/anomaly-alert.png" alt="Log Patterns View" responsive="true" style="width:75%;">}}

-1. To set an anomaly detection monitor, go to [Monitors -> New Monitor -> Anomaly][11].
+1. To set an anomaly detection monitor, go to [Monitors -> New Monitor -> Anomaly][13].
-2. Set the detection method as anomaly detection.
-3. Define your metric by selecting the **</>** option and paste your parsing rule into the search bar.
+2. Enter the log-based metric you defined in the previous section.
-4. Set the alert conditions and add any additional information needed to alert yourself and/or your team of what’s happening.
+3. Set the alert conditions and add any additional information needed to alert yourself and/or your team of what’s happening.
-5. Save the monitor.
+4. Save the monitor.

-When an anomaly is detected, an alert appears in [Monitors -> Trigger Monitors][12].
+When an anomaly is detected, an alert will be sent to all who are tagged.
+This alert can also be found in [Monitors -> Trigger Monitors][14].

 ## Further Reading